bgauslin/eleventy/src/content/index.md

       <h2>About</h2>
     </summary>

-    Hello, I’m a former Google engineer and Chicago architect, and forever a New Orleans musician.
+    Hello, I’m a former Google engineer and a former Chicago architect, and forever a New Orleans musician.

     This little website is home to some of the web, architecture, and music stuff I’ve made over the years.